Palermo Entry Requirements

 Recommended Vaccinations

-• Hepatitis A & B (for longer stays or adventurous eaters)
+• Hepatitis B (for healthcare workers or long stays)

 Health Insurance